Direct Boxes Reamp Boxes

 Below is a list of the direct boxes I currently have:

-DI.
-Can handle extreme transients without distortion, ideal
+noise high fidelity DI.
+Can handle extreme transients without

-etc).
-Internal switching supply can deliver high current
+pickups, etc).
+Internal switching supply can deliver high

-demands with extreme transients, provides more headroom and lower
+current demands with extreme transients, provides more headroom and

 Phantom power only, includes an LED to indicate presence.